 A collaboration of the University of Pittsburgh School for Education Center for Urban Education (CUE), the Dallas Independent School District (ISD), and the Institute for Learning

 Funded by the Bill & Melinda Gates Foundation

-The Institute for Learning (IFL), in partnership with the University of Pittsburgh School for Education Center for Urban Education (CUE), and Dallas Independent School District serve as a network improvement hub in literacy for 14 Dallas ISD secondary schools.
-These schools serve predominantly African American, Latino, and low-income students and this project guides equitable ELA instruction in these classrooms.
-Research has shown that writing is a foundational skill that is critical to success in other subjects and achievement in college.
+The Institute for Learning (IFL), in partnership with the University of Pittsburgh School for Education Center for Urban Education (CUE), and Dallas Independent School District (ISD) serve as a network improvement hub in literacy for 14 Dallas ISD secondary schools.
+This collaboration provides supportive and instructional materials to create equity for underserved students - who are primarily African America, Latino, and low-income - by helping them develop reading and writing skills they need to succeed in college, career, and beyond.

 The IFL partners directly with Dallas ISD educators to build a culture of continuous improvement for equity that prioritizes trust with students and engaging subject matter.
 Our relationship with the CUE at the University of Pittsburgh gives us access to senior scientists and seasoned educators from across the country, allowing us to move and work more quickly to implement research-based strategies that lead to educational equity.